Skip to main content

 Best Refrigerator Filters 2026: Expert Picks

 Refrigerator filters are the most-replaced water filter in American homes, yet most people grab whatever is cheapest without checking what it actually removes.
-We evaluated 6 OEM and aftermarket fridge filters to find the best match for every major refrigerator brand — from premium OEM cartridges with triple NSF certification to budget aftermarket packs under $3 per filter.
+We evaluated 6 OEM and aftermarket fridge filters to find the best match for every major refrigerator brand — from premium OEM cartridges with triple NSF certification to budget aftermarket multi-packs that cost a fraction of OEM prices per cartridge.

 Quick Picks: Our Top Recommendations